MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. In the Azure portal, set the **Directory + subscription** filter to the the Azure AD tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.

+>**Note**: If you don't see your main Azure AD tenant entry, click on the Switch Diretory link, select your main tenant line and click the Switch button.

 1. In the Azure portal, open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.

 1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-1. In the PowerShell session within the Cloud Shell pane, run the following to remove the resource group you created in this lab:
+1. In the PowerShell session within the Cloud Shell pane, run the following to remove the resource group you created in the previous lab:

     ```powershell
     Remove-AzResourceGroup -Name "AZ500LAB04" -Force -AsJob